Concordium/concordium.github.io/source/shared/net/desktop-wallet/send-gtu-single-desktop.rst

 #.
 Select the recipient and select **Continue**.

 #.
-There's a message saying **Waiting for device**.
+There's a message saying **Waiting for device.
+Please connect your Ledger**.
 Connect the Ledger to the computer and enter your PIN on Ledger.

 #.
 Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
 The Ledger says **Concordium is ready**.
 Wait for the message in the Desktop Wallet saying **Ledger Nano S is ready** and select **Submit**.